 Step 1: Prerequisite Workshop “Are You Ready for an Endowment?”

-The Challenges will launch in the spring with the delivery of two perquisite “Are You Ready for an Endowment?” workshops.
+The Challenges will launch in the spring with the delivery of two perquisites “Are You Ready for an Endowment?” workshops.
 These workshops will also include information on best practices for raising funds for a board-restricted cash reserve.
 Participation in one of these workshops is a prerequisite for applying for The Challenges.
 Workshop attendees will have an opportunity to attend other workshops aimed at preparing applicants for a successful endowment or board-restricted cash reserve fundraising campaign.
+Learn more and sign up for a workshop session here.

 Step 2: Application Process